-- 27) This section provides further detail and guidance regarding the Metrics to be used to evaluate the Management Methods used by the CEO. - 28) The subjective Metrics encompass considerable data, information, and reports; and it is not the intention of the Board to calculate scores for each Metric.
-Instead, the Board and JPC are expected to use all the information to facilitate in-depth discussions with the CEO to: - a) Clarify the Board's expectations of the CEO; - b) Build on the strengths of the CEO; - c) Identify areas where the CEO may make unique contributions to the long-term success of ORS; and - d) Identify areas for further personal growth and development.
+- 27)29) This section provides further detail and guidance regarding the Metrics to be used to evaluate the Management Methods used by the CEO. - a) The subjective Metrics encompass considerable data, information, and reports; and it is not the intention of the Board to calculate scores for each Metric.
+Instead, alall the Metrics pertaining to Management Methods shall be considered together with an aggregated weight of 40% in the overall evaluation.